 People shame others for being a virgin past a certain age as if its akin to some crime, they shame you if you are single for too long,if you are unemployed for too long or even if you are in a crappy job for too long.
 The way you look and dress obviously and also the things you say.
 Yet many of these and other things are often due to mental or physical problems.
 So in effect its often ridiculing people for some kind of disability.
 Yet while many prejudices are now frowned upon you still get hosts of TV shows openly making jokes about the above and getting laughter from the audience.
 One I have seen a few times is if a male(always a male)has some kind of particular or weird hobby and interest he is asked sneeringly “Do you have a girlfriend? ” the insinuation being that he is too strange to get a mate and is thus open to ridicule.

 I think this and many other types of ridiculing still take place quite openly in society without any thought.
 So if you have things wrong with you then you often dont go to events and meet people due to this fear of ridicule.
 Of course you are avoidant as you fear yet more ridicule and more shame.
 I have spoken before that I had a very low sex drive and did not even ejaculate until I was 27 so of course I was confused and not chasing women or going out with people my own age.
 That’s even without the crippling shyness.
-Even now when I think about a walking or photography meet up(I have given up on anxiety meets ups as the people on the forums have put me off!)I am fearful of having to explain my long term unemployment as I know a good proportion of people think its just laziness(yes, laziness, I used to walk over 40 miles per week!) or making excuses and my paranoia goes into overdrive.
-Explaining being single and always being single is hard.
+Even now when I think about a walking or photography meet up(I have given up on anxiety meets ups as many of the people on SAUK have put me off!)I am fearful of having to explain my long term unemployment as I know a good proportion of people think its just laziness(yes, laziness, I used to walk over 40 miles per week!) or making excuses and my paranoia goes into overdrive.
+Explaining being single and always being single is also hard.
 Some people may be understanding but in a group situation many aren’t and the occasional comment would make it unbearable.

 So I went out to an event on Saturday evening.
 No, don’t get excited, it was nothing social.
 It was one of those drumming and pyrotechnic displays which look very good in the dark and have become quite popular in city festivals in recent years.
 It was staged on a city centre park so was not far away and thankfully meant no public transport.
 I don’t think I would have gone if it was not for the photography aspect and love of trying to capture pictures.
 I quite enjoyed it and doing such things does lift or at least change the mood somewhat although being totally alone among crowds of people almost all with friends and family can still unsettle me.
 It always does.
 The paranoid weird loner syndrome.
 I have never gotten used to it after going to such things for over 10 years.
 When I have been to similar events with a friend I have felt much more relaxed and at ease even though to most strangers they would never know the difference.